-At St Mary & St Joseph's we recognise that even if there are no reported cases of peer-on-peer abuse, such abuse may still be taking place and is simply not being reported.
-Staff must remain vigilant at all times to signs of peer-on-peer abuse.
+At St Mary and St Joseph's we recognise that even if there are no reported cases of child on child abuse, such abuse may still be taking place and is simply not being reported.
+Staff must remain vigilant at all times to signs of child on child abuse.

-At St Mary & St Joseph's we have a zero tolerance approach to abuse, and it must never be passed off as banter.
+At St Mary and St Joseph's we have a zero tolerance approach to abuse, and it must never be passed off as banter.

-We recognise that it is more likely that girls will be victims and boys perpetrators, but that all peer-on-peer abuse is unacceptable and taken seriously.
+We recognise that it is more likely that girls will be victims and boys perpetrators, but that all child on child abuse is unacceptable and taken seriously.

-Staff are trained to recognise the different forms that peer-on-peer abuse may take, such as:
+Staff are trained to recognise the different forms that child on child abuse may take, such as: